STomoya/NetworkConnectionChecker/README.md

 ## Motivation

 My Wi-Fi stops frequently so I wanted to know when I can use it (or not).
-So I diceded to create a progran which checks the connection.
+So I decided to create a progran which checks the connection.

 ## Requirements